Indoors-Cat/suckless-builds/dwm/README.md

 # Installation:

-- Once downloaded, make sure to place the ".dwm" folder & autostart.sh script at /home/$USER/.dwm so that they autostart patch will work correctly.
+1. Once cloned, make sure to place the ".dwm" folder & "autostart.sh" script in /$HOME/.dwm so that the autostart patch will work.
+2. To install you'll need to run `sudo make clean install`.
+This will compile dwm & install it.
+3. If you're using a login manager (LightDM, SDDM, etc.) you'll need to add a .desktop file to your /usr/share/xsessions/ folder.
+4. Logout of your current session & log into DWM.